 Color & Optical Source

 The outer jacket can also be a method to distinguish OM1, OM2 from OM3, OM4.
 The common jacket color of OM1 and OM2 is orange, and OM3, OM4 are in aqua.
 In addition, OM1 and OM2 are using a light-emitting diodes (LEDs) optical source but OM3 and OM4 adopt the vertical-cavity surface-emitting laser (VCSELs) optical source.

 OM1 and OM2 are widely employed for short-haul networks, local area networks (LANs) and private networks.
-OM3 is applied to a larger private networks.
-Different from the previous multimode types, OM4 is more advanced to be used for high-speed networks in data centers, financial centers and corporate campuses.
+OM3 is applied to a larger private network.
+Different from the previous multimode types, OM4 is more advanced to be used for high-speed networks in data centers, financial centers, and corporate campuses.

 It is very important to choose the right fiber type for your application.
 Future-proofing network design is crucial for network planning, but there is often a cost for that speed.
 With a higher performance, OM3 and OM4 are definitely more expensive than OM1 and OM2.
 So plan well and spend wisely.

 Related Article: Multimode Fiber Optic Patch Cable Overview